-Figure S4 Panels A and C show the average diurnal cycle in the isoprene emission potential (e.g. $IEP = \overline{\binom{F{Lso}}{\gamma}}$) calculated for the Observatoire de Haute Provance site, France using the G93 (panel A) and MEGAN 2.1 (panel B) algorithms.
+Figure S4 Panels A and C show the average diurnal cycle in the isoprene emission potential (e.g. $IEP = \overline{\left(\frac{F{1so}}{\gamma}\right)}$ ) calculated for the Observatoire de Haute Provance site, France using the G93 (panel A) and MEGAN 2.1 (panel B) algorithms.
 Superimposed on top of these are the isoprene emission potentials calculated using the least square regression, orthogonal distance regression and average (with several averaging lengths) methods - see text for detailed description.
-Panels B and D show the average diurnal cycle of the measured fluxes and the average diurnal cycle of the fluxes modelled using the seven different isoprene emission potentials calculated for this data set.
+Panels B and D show the average diurnal cycle of the fluxes modelled using the seven different isoprene emission potentials calculated for this data set.

-S5 Influence of past light and temperature on calculated emission potential
+S5 Influence of past light and temperature